FantasyNitroGEN/visallo/docs/extension-points/front-end/layout/component.md

 1. A `model` object is requested to render using optional `constraints` and `context`.
 2. The layout engine finds matching components using:
     1. Find all possible components with `org.visallo.layout.root` identifier.
 That match optionally specified `context` and `constraints`.
-    2. Call `applyTo` functions (if available)
+    2. Call `applyTo` functions (if available).
     3. If no matches, displayType is used to match components with `applyTo: { displayType: '[a display type]'}`.
-    4. If no matches, Concept/Edge Types are used to match components with `applyTo` having keys of `conceptIri|edgeLabel` set to iri.
+    4. If no matches, concept/edge types are used to match components with `applyTo` having keys of `conceptIri|edgeLabel` set to iri.
-    5. If no matches, Check concept/edge ancestors for `applyTo` match
+    5. If no matches, check concept/edge ancestors for `applyTo` match.
-    6. If no matches, Check type for `applyTo` match
+    6. If no matches, check type for `applyTo` match.
-    7. If no matches, Check components with no defined `applyTo`
+    7. If no matches, check components with no defined `applyTo`.
-    8. If no matches, throw error
+    8. If no matches, throw error.
-3. Initialize all children
+3. Initialize all children.
-4. Initialize new `Layout Type` according to `layout.type` and `layout.options` configuration
+4. Initialize new `Layout Type` according to `layout.type` and `layout.options` configuration.
-5. Render children using layout
+5. Render children using layout.
-    1. If child includes `ref`, Recursively repeat `2` using this identifier (as opposed to root.)
+    1. If child includes `ref`, Recursively repeat `2` using this identifier (as opposed to root).
     2. If child includes `layout` and `children`, Recursively repeat `3` using this configuration.
     3. If child includes `componentPath`, require and attach it to the node.